Regular Club Meeting Site

 Coyle Field Clear Sky Chart:

 Coyle Field is an informal observing site frequently used by WAS members (and a number of other area astronomy clubs).
 It is a vast open space in the West Plain Pygmy Pines of the New Jersey Pinelands.

 To get there from the west (Philadelphia or the nearby New Jersey suburbs), take Rt 70 east to the Four Mile Circle, which is the junction of NJ Routes Rts 70 & 72.
 Take Rt 72 east off the circle (towards Manahawkin / Long Beach Island).
 Go about 10.5 miles, slow down and be ready to pull off when you pass a service building set back on the right.
 You'll then see a Smokey-the-Bear sign on the right.
 About 100 yards past the sign on the right, take the sand road that veers off at a 45-degree angle (not the sand road that turns off at a right angle just after the sign).
-The 45-degree angle sand road is marked with a small government warning sign that everyone ignores (but remember, we have no formal permission to be there and observing could be preempted by military or fire fighting operations).
-Go down the sand road about 1/4 mile and it will curve sharply right onto the runway.
+The 45-degree angle sand entrance road is obvious by the gate with a "Stop" sign.
+After unlocking the gate (if necessary) and closing it behind you without locking it, go down the entrance road about 1/4 mile and it will curve sharply right onto the runway.
 After clearing the trees, bear right and take the two-track road that parallels the runway (do not drive on the runway -- astronomers must not leave tracks or ruts that might interfere with the model airplanes!).
 To park, back up onto the grass strip between the runway and the two-track, then set up on the runway within 15 ft of the grass strip.

 Here's a road map showing the general location of Coyle Field.
 Here's a satellite view of the field with the entrance road and set-up spot marked.
 Here's a bird's-eye view of the observing area.